slashdevops/kube-visibility/README.md

 # WORKAROUND, until kpt avoid problems with json and yaml files that not are part of k8s 'kind'
 # Apply the manifest bundle to the cluster
 # NOTE 1: the first time you execute this command some errors appears at the end, wait until
-# prometheus-operator is up before apply again! (see the note below).
+# prometheus-operator is up before apply again! (see the NOTE below).
 # to see it, use the command 'kubectl get pod --all-namespaces' or just see in the kubernetes-dashboard (step above)
 # NOTE 2: The second time you apply this command, they are take to long, because depending prometheus CRDs are big!
 kustomize build kube-visibility/instance | kubectl apply -f -